-I will be offering a new class winter 2018; Internet-of-things Sensors, Systems, And Applications; a seminar on exciting emerging work in the wireless sensor networks and mobile computing areas.
+I am teaching Internet-of-things Sensors, Systems, And Applications; in Winter quarter 2018; a seminar on exciting emerging work in the wireless sensor networks and mobile computing areas.

 I'm interested in designing, building, and deploying trillions of tiny energy harvesting computers that run for decades, supporting global scale applications ranging from healthcare to space exploration, wildlife tracking to horticulture.